Our use of cookies

 In-year admissions are applications made outside the normal round of admissions.
 The Academy will coordinate its own in-year admissions and an application for in-year admission should be made directly to the Academy.
 On receipt of an in-year application, the Academy will notify the Local Authority of both the application and its outcome, to allow the Local Authority to keep up to date with the availability of school places within the authority.

-Admission Outside of the Normal Age Group
+Admission outside the Normal Age Group

-Parents may seek a place for their child outside of their normal (chronological) age group, for example, if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+Parents may seek a place for their child outside their normal (chronological) age group, for example, if the child is exceptionally gifted and talented or has experienced problems such as ill health.

 Parents do not have the right to insist that their child is admitted to a particular year group.
 The Academy will admit children outside their normal age group only in exceptional circumstances.
 If parents wish their child to be admitted outside their normal age group they must still make their application alongside children applying at the normal age and must make their request for admission outside the normal age group clear on their Application Form to the Local Authority for a school place.
 At the same time, parents should also write to the Principal at the address below to request admission out of the normal age group.
-Parents should explain why it is in the child’s best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+Parents should explain why it is in the child’s best interest to be admitted outside their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 The decision made by AET will be based on the individual circumstances of each case and in the best interests of the child concerned.
 In making the decision, AET will consider the views of the Principal.

 The Academy can be contacted at the following address: